wallstein/Multivariate-Data-Analysis/README.md

-# Multivariate Data Analysis
+# Multivariate Data Analysis - A project with Martin Blasi and Carles Manchado

- A project with Martin Blasi and Carles Manchado
+## The aim of this project is to gain insight into the distribution of CO2 emissions and to find country-level clusters